KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 It is not the presence of suffering,
 but the **direction of its alchemy**,
-that reveals a soul’s orientation.
+that reveals a soul's orientation.

 - **Centropic Response →**
   Pain becomes **clarity**